 Photo Credit: Burak The Weekender

-If the cultures are too different, sharing a room for one Portuguese person, for instance, with a group of Polish people, can stress both the Portuguese and the Polish.
+If the cultures are too different, sharing a room with one Portuguese person with a group of Polish people, it can be stressful for both..

-• Another reason to add different nations to the pool of employees at your employment agency is to spread the risk.
+• Another reason to add different nations to the pool of employees is to spread the risk.
 Spreading the recruitment out to more different nations will offer a continuous flow of newly recruited people for a more extended period, independent of one specific nation’s political and economic situation.
-And there will be more candidates to choose from.

-• The last advantage of working with different nations is the flexibility towards your (potential) clients.
+• Flexibility towards your (potential) clients.
 Organizations have their favorite nationality of people, either because of past experiences or the current staff working at the company.
 So, by working with different nations, you widen the number of potential clients.

 If you do all the recruitment activities yourself, expanding your services to another country is tough.